Natooz/MidiTok/README.md

 Proposed with the [Pop Music Transformer](https://arxiv.org/abs/2002.00212), it is a "position-based" representation.
 The time is represented with "_Bar_" and "_Position_" tokens that indicate respectively when a new bar is beginning, and the current position within a bar.
 A note is represented as a succession of a _Pitch_, _Velocity_ and _Duration_ tokens.

-NOTES:
+NOTE:
 * In the original REMI paper, the tempo information are in fact the succession of two token types: a "_Token Class_" which indicate if the tempo is fast or slow, and a "_Token Value_" which represents its value with respect to the tempo class.
 In MidiTok we only encode one _Tempo_ token which encode its value, quantized in a number of bins set in parameters (as done for velocities).
-* Including tempo tokens in a multitrack task with REMI is not recommended.
-Generating several tracks would lead to multiple and ambiguous tempo changes.
-So in MidiTok only the tempo changes of the first track will be kept in the final created MIDI.
-* Position tokens are always following Rest tokens to make sure the position of the following notes are explicitly stated.
-Bar tokens can follow Rest tokens depending on their respective value and your parameters.

 ![REMI figure](https://github.com/Natooz/MidiTok/blob/assets/assets/remi.png?raw=true "REMI sequence, time is tracked with Bar and position tokens")

 ### Compound Word

-Introduced with the [Compound Word Transformer](https://arxiv.org/abs/2101.02402) this representation is similar to REMI.
-The key difference is that tokens of different types of a same "event" are combined and processed at the same time by the model.
+Introduced with the [Compound Word Transformer](https://arxiv.org/abs/2101.02402), this tokenization is similar to REMI but uses embedding pooling operations to reduce the overall sequence length: some tokens are first converted to embeddings by a model, them merged / pooled into a single one.
-_Pitch_, _Velocity_ and _Durations_ tokens of a same note will be combined for instance.
-The greatest benefit of this encoding strategy is the **reduced sequence lengths** that it creates, which means less time and memory consumption as transformers (with softmax attention) have a quadratic complexity.
+_Pitch_, _Velocity_ and _Durations_ tokens of a same note will be combined.
+The **sequence length reduction** means less time and memory complexity.

-You can combine them in your model the way you want.
-CP Word authors concatenated each embeddings and projected the sequence with a projection matrix, resulting in a _d_-dimensional vector (_d_ being the model size).

-At decoding, the easiest way to predict multiple tokens (employed by the original authors) is to project the output vector of your model with several projection matrices, one for each token type.
+For generation tasks, the decoding implies to project the last hidden states to several output layers, one for each token type, and samples from the multiple output distributions.

 ![Compound Word figure](https://github.com/Natooz/MidiTok/blob/assets/assets/cp_word.png?raw=true "CP Word sequence, tokens of the same family are grouped together")